Beto O'Rourke: Immigration

 O'Rourke favors comprehensive immigration reform.
 As early as 2012, he asserted that his experience living on the border gave him "a strong understanding of immigration's impact on our community", calling El Paso "an Ellis Island to Latin America for more than 150 years", and spoke against 'militarizing' the border.
 O'Rourke opposed Trump's decision to end Deferred Action for Childhood Arrivals (DACA), which granted temporary stay to some undocumented immigrants who were brought to the United States as minors.
 O'Rourke said it is a "top priority" to protect DREAMers.
 In October 2016, he gave a TEDx talk, titled The Border Makes America Great, about his views on immigration.

 He has criticized President Donald Trump's rhetoric on immigration, saying: "[Trump is] constantly stoking anxiety and fear about Mexicans, immigrants and the border with Mexico.
 Unfortunately this President takes another step into a dark world of fear, isolation and separation."
 In June 2018, O'Rourke led protests in Tornillo, Texas, against the Trump administration family separation policy which involved the separation of children of immigrant families.
 The city is located just miles from the Rio Grande, the river that creates the border of the United States and Mexico in the state of Texas.
 The Trump administration had created a "tent-city" in Tornillo, where separated children were being held without their parents.
 O'Rourke called this practice "Un-American" and the responsibility of all Americans.
 O'Rourke stated that leading the march "was a religious experience...
 I happen to have been raised Catholic, and what I take away from my religion is you do your best to love everyone, to be good to everyone."
 In April 2019, O'Rourke publicly compared rhetoric used by Trump to describe immigrants to language from Nazi Germany.

 Ted Cruz asserted in 2018 that O'Rourke wanted "open borders and wants to take our guns."
 PolitiFact found that Cruz's claims were "false", noting that O'Rourke had "not called for opening the borders or for government agents to take guns from law-abiding residents".
 Subsequently, in an interview in February 2019, O'Rourke indicated he would tear down the wall between El Paso and the southern US border, since he feels that the fencing has forced migrants to the most inhospitable areas of the southern border, "ensuring their suffering and death".
-In a televised September 2019 presidential debate, O'Rourke expressed support for mandatory government gun-buyback programs.